 Toby gets divorced and becomes suicidal.

-Things get rough for Mr. Damon (Chris Sullivan), but he bounces back and eventually crosses paths with Kate Pearson!
+Things get rough for Mr. Damon, but he bounces back and eventually crosses paths with Kate Pearson!

 We don’t yet know how long these two dated, but gosh darn, is their first meeting on Thanksgiving cute.
 They fall for each other pretty quickly.
 That happens when “a nice boy offers you pie,” right, William?